What is #SciencesDebout?

 - I was quite surprised to see that many people follow closely the scientific news and want to know more about the Higgs boson, or the satellite they have heard about on the radio the day before.
 These questions imply for us a close follow of the press 😉

-- Sadly, I was confronted several times to conspiracy theories about the americans on the moon, chemtrails, Tesla’s free energy or even the protocols of the elders of Sion.
+- Sadly, I was confronted several times to conspiracy theories about the Americans on the moon, chemtrails, Tesla’s free energy or even the protocols of the elders of Sion.
 Unfortunately some activists are a bit too wary about the “official truth” and get astray… Then it’s (almost) impossible to reason them…

 - Many people want to have an analyse of the movement itself.
 They ask about the differences between NuitDebout and May 68 for example.
 This kind of question needs a bit of knowledge at the start but soon transforms on political discussion about the future of the movement itself.

 - I kept my favorite for the end: when the conversation drifts from research to a multidisciplinary and political question.
 Many people enquire about the future of energies (production, politics but also the sociological aspects).
-Debates about the funding of research are common, just as reflexions about how research should take care of its potential applications.
+Debates about the funding of research are common, just as reflections about how research should take care of its potential applications.

 In these kind of discussion, I’m no longer the knowing one, but a simply a citizen discussing with his fellows a political matter.